shreyanshs31/TrafficSignalOptimization/README.md

 We developed an intelligent traffic management system that dynamically adjusts signal timings based on real-time traffic conditions.
 The system uses YOLOv8 to detect and count vehicles at intersections and applies Fuzzy Logic to determine optimal signal durations, aiming to minimize congestion and reduce waiting time.

-This AI-powered solution addresses growing urban traffic challenges by simulating real-world traffic scenarios and offering an adaptable, efficient approach to signal control.
+This AI-powered solution addresses growing urban traffic challenges by simulating real-world traffic scenarios and offering an adaptable, efficient approach to signal control and time management.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>